nis24jit/nis24jit/README.md

 I'm a passionate software developer with a keen interest in building amazing applications.
 I love to explore new technologies and learn new things.
 Currently, I'm focused on honing my skills in building full stack applications and cloud architecture.

- - 💼 Working as a Senior FullStack Developer at Vodafone Ziggo
+ - 💼 Working as a Software Development Lead at Essent
  - 🌱 Currently learning GoLang, Powershell
  - 🔭 Looking to collaborate on interesting open-source projects
  - ⚡  Fun fact - I can speak 5 languages fluently